torrus-dev/cosmical-theme/README.md

 # Cosmical Theme 👨🏼‍🚀🚀

-A Space-inspired **Dark theme** for those who want an alternative to all the bluish themes out there...
-This theme balances the use of contrast and color to make the different code elements more **distinguishable**, following a hierarchy of importance.
+A Space-inspired **Dark theme** for those who like the default Dark+ visuals.
+It comes with a neutral background and a **carefully picked color palette** that blends in very nicely.

-It also comes with a **carefully picked color palette** that blends in very nicely.
+Cosmical creates it's **own visual language** by balancing the use of color and contrast to create a hierarchy of importance.
+This **coloring pattern** helps distinguish the code elements.

-Cosmical is influenced by Dark+, aiming to be **an alternative for those who like the default dark look** while being a **completely new theme**, not just an upgrade.
+It aims to be **an alternative for those who like the default dark look** while being a **completely new theme**, not just an upgrade.

 🌌 It will make you feel like you are an astronaut coding in space! 🌌